PeterWieczorek/peterwieczorek/README.md

-1. Complete ruby on rails developer
+1. Complete ruby on rails developer by PW
+# peterwieczorek